srikanth-karthi/srikanth-karthi/README.md

 ## About Me 🎓💻

-With 3 years of experience in Electronic and Communication Engineering and a focus on full stack web development, I am currently pursuing my final year at Sri Krishna College of Technology in Coimbatore.
-My strong academic performance, including an 8.34 CGPA, showcases my dedication to excellence. 🚀
+I am a motivated final year student currently pursuing a Bachelor's degree in Electronics and Communication Engineering.
+My academic journey has been marked by a strong emphasis on full stack web development.
+With a fervent passion for programming, I am eager to take on new challenges and opportunities in the dynamic world of technology.

 ## Skills and Technologies 🌐🔧

-Proficient in web development technologies such as HTML, CSS, and JavaScript frameworks like Angular, I am also skilled in backend development using Node.js and MongoDB.
-Additionally, I have a solid foundation in Java and basic programming knowledge in C and C++.
-While I am still in the learning stage, my GitHub and LinkedIn profiles highlight my practical experience. 💪💻
+My skill set is centered around the realm of full stack web development.
+I possess a comprehensive understanding of HTML, CSS, and JavaScript frameworks, particularly Angular.
+On the backend, I am well-versed in utilizing technologies like Node.js and Express.js, along with proficiency in managing databases such as MySQL and MongoDB.
+Additionally, my foundational knowledge in programming languages such as Java, C, and C++ further enriches my capabilities.
+As a dedicated learner, I am committed to continuously expanding and refining my expertise in the ever-evolving field of web development.

 ##